Taking the plunge

 Cocktails and after-dinner liqueurs are also high in sugar.
 Wine, even if it’s dry, contains naturally occurring sugar derived from grapes.

-Opt for unsweetened
+7. Opt for the unsweetened version

 Many foods and drinks come in sweetened and unsweetened varieties.
 In most cases, the sweetened form is the default product.
 There usually isn’t any indication that it’s sweetened beyond the ingredients listing.